Eigenstate Thermalization Hypothesis and Free Probability

-{\bf{Conclusions} -} We have found that the Eigenstate Thermalization Hypothesis, when generalized to all multi-point correlations in a way that is in the same spirit as Berry, Deutsch and Srednicki, leads us directly to place it in the realm of Free Probability.
+{\bf{Conclusions} -} We have found that the ETH, when generalized to all multi-point correlations in the spirit as Berry, Deutsch and Srednicki, leads us directly to place it in the realm of Free Probability.
 This is a branch of mathematics where many developments have been made, and for which one may now turn to look for connections and analogies.

-There is, however, a fundamental new element: the ensembles of matrices we need to consider are not homogeneously full, but rather have a band structure, and a large, slowly varying diagonal.
+There is, however, a fundamental new element: the ensembles of matrices are not homogeneously full, but rather have a band structure, and a large, slowly varying diagonal.
 This structure exists on a specific basis, the one where the Hamiltonian is diagonal and its eigenvalues are ordered.
 The results are, likewise, always related to a specific energy shell, and not the matrix as a whole.
+This is a distinguishing feature of using Free Probability within ETH to respect to standard RMT results.
 The moments that define equilibrium correlation functions are then more complicated objects than those of a standard rotationally-invariant Matrix Model.
 Nonetheless many results from these appear to generalize to the ETH setting and call for a rigorous understanding.

-The Eigenstate Thermalization Hypothesis is at its most interesting when it fails, and integrability or many-body localization phenomena emerge.
+The ETH is at its most interesting when it fails, and integrability or many-body localization phenomena emerge.
 A more global understanding of ETH may then lead to a finer understanding of these effects.\\

 ------------------------------ \widetext

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{page}} {S\arabic{section}} {S\arabic{table}} \makeatletter

 {\arabic{section}} {\thesection.\arabic{subsection}} {\thesubsection.\arabic{subsubsection}}